evandisoft/RedOnion/CommonScriptApi.md

 Note also: WE ARE PROVIDING ACCESS TO POWERFUL KSP FEATURES.
 MANY WILL NOT WORK PROPERLY.
 Many will lead to one or more scripting engine failing to work.

-This is a WIP, and as time goes on we can develop a stronger safer system.
+This is a WIP, and as time goes on we will develop a more robust system.

 # KSP
-We currently are exposing objects/types to our Scripting engines.
-Some are defined in KSP or UnityEngine, and some are types are types we added that are useful for interacting with KSP and KSP types.
+We are exposing various objects/types to our Scripting engines.
+Some are defined in KSP or UnityEngine, and some are are objects/types we created ourselves that are useful for interacting with the game.
 These objects/types have been added inside an object/namespace that is a global in both scripting languages.

-For Lua, this global is spelled "Ksp", and for ROS (though ros allows case insensnivitity when there is no ambiguity) it is spelled "KSP".
+For Lua, this global is spelled "Ksp", and for ROS (though ros is case insensitive) it is spelled "KSP".

 For Lua, we must expose instantiated objects, while for ROS we can expose types or instantiated objects.